On product identities and the Chow rings of holomorphic symplectic varieties

 For a cycle $\eta \in CH_\star (\M)$, we use the notation where $p_j : \M^\ell \to \M,\, \, 1\leq j \leq \ell,$ is the projection on the $j$th factor.
 By definition then, for a point class $[F]$ with $F \in \M$, we have

 For a zero-cycle $\alpha \in CH_0 (\M)$, the vanishings hold trivially unless In the latter case, we can equivalently replace the second Chern character by the second Chern class.
-We thus have, in consequence of Theorem \ref{thm:applications}$^*$,
+We conclude that for the zero-cycle $\alpha = [F],$ Theorem \ref{thm:applications}$^*$ asserts the equivalence